-I’ve had the pleasure of calling France home for a little over three years now, and while I’m still me, I’ve definitely taken on a French flair since moving here and have almost forgotten all about my American habits (until I go back home).
+I’ve had the pleasure of calling France home for a little over three years now, and while I’m still me, I’ve definitely taken on some French flair since moving here and have almost forgotten all about my American habits (until I go back home).
 Adapting to the new culture is part of respecting it, so let’s get into it.

 American habits I lost when I moved to France